 Under Section 7.2 of the Act (415 ILCS 5/7.2(b) (2010)), the Board must complete this rulemaking within one year of the date when the Board determines that amendments are necessary and appropriate to existing identical-in-substance requirements.
-Adoption of a proposal for public comment today places this rulemaking a few weeks ahead of the schedule required for timely adoption.
-This may allow final action on the amendments according to the following accelerated schedule:
+Adoption of this opinion and order today will make completion this rulemaking possible a few weeks ahead of the target date of December 18, 2013.